-7. Understand your inheritance tax exposure
+7. Understand your inheritance tax position

-Complete a periodic review of your financial position from an inheritance tax perspective and understand your current potential exposure.
+Complete a periodic review of your financial position from an inheritance tax perspective.
 Consider lifetime giving as a way to mitigate your estate's liability sooner rather than later to make the most of the seven-year period for a gift to be exempt from inheritance tax.
 Make sure you understand the tax implications before gifting assets to family or friends.
 Inheritance tax, capital gains tax and stamp duty land tax may all be relevant on a non-cash gift.
 For cash gifts only IHT needs to be considered.